erfanmirhosein/code-journey/Notes.md

         - 3.3: done, except for 3.3.8, not important at the moment
         - 3.4: read this after you've read chapter 4
     - Chapter 4, Managing Transactions with Sagas:
+        - 4.1: until page 114, using the saga pattern
 - **The Go Pogramming Language Book:**
-    - Chapter 1, up untill page 6, The for loop is the only loop...
+    - Chapter 1, up until page 6, The for loop is the only loop...
 - **Effective Java:**
     - Item 1, up until the middle of page 27, A fifth advantage of static....
 - **The DDD Book":**